Solomon Islands: Dead bodies found after days of unrest | DW | 27.11.2021

 The remains of several bodies have been found after days of rioting.
 Prime Minister Manasseh Sogavare has said protesters were being misled by foreign powers.

-The charred remains of three bodies were found in a burnt-out building following days of rioting in the capital of the Solomon Islands, Australian media reported on Saturday.
-The violence began to subside on Friday.
+The charred remains of three bodies were found in a burned-out building following days of rioting in the capital of the Solomon Islands, Australian media reported on Saturday.

 The government had earlier imposed a curfew — over 100 people were arrested for rioting and looting, the Royal Solomon Islands Police Force said on Saturday.

+Unrest in the capital, Honiara, had calmed down by Saturday morning, with some businesses beginning to reopen, the AFP news agency reported.

-Solomon Islands Prime Minister Manasseh Sogavare on Friday blamed unnamed foreign countries for stoking violent protests in the capital, Honiara, over the past three days.
+Solomon Islands Prime Minister Manasseh Sogavare on Friday blamed unnamed foreign countries for stoking violent protests in Honiara over the past three days.

 Foreign interference, he said, was in response to his government's decision to switch recognition from Taiwan to Beijing in 2019.